mena-devs/literature/README.md

   - **Recommended by:** hassankanj
   - **Rating**: N/A
 - [Countdown to Zero Day: Stuxnet and the Launch of the World's First Digital Weapon]
   - **Description:** Top cybersecurity journalist Kim Zetter tells the story behind the virus that sabotaged Iran’s nuclear efforts and shows how its existence has ushered in a new age of warfare—one in which a digital attack can have the same destructive capability as a megaton bomb.
   - **Author(s):** Kim Zetter
   - **Recommended by:** [Link-](https://github.com/Link-)
   - **Rating**: 4/5
+- [Man's Search for Meaning]
+  - **Description:** Viktor Frankl is a psychiatrist who was able to find meaning to his life in the most hard times during his imprisonment in the Nazi's death camps.
+He shows that suffering is inevitable but we can choose how to cope with it by giving it meaning.
+In his book he explains his theory, Logotherapy, based on his own experience and his patients stories.
+  - **Author(s):** Viktor E. Frankl.
+  - **Recommended by:** Nagham Al Halabi
+  - **Review**: The fact that this book was written in 9 days and in such a good way is extremely surprising.
+I loved how the first part was an autobiography followed by a psychological analysis in the second part.
+It was the first time I hear the word "Logotherapy" and I was glad to know about it.
+  This book left me with more questions than answers.
+Some of the questions: What if men found their search for meaning in death?
+What if being a Martyr is idolized in so many societies because it gives more meaning to death than actual life?
+How can people who suffered so much still stand still and participate in oppressing others?
+  - **Rating**: 4/5

 [Burning Chrome (short story collection)]: https://www.amazon.com/Burning-Chrome-William-Gibson/dp/0060539828
 [Structure and Interpretation of Computer Programs]: https://mitpress.mit.edu/sicp/
 [The Science of Interstellar]: https://www.amazon.com/Science-Interstellar-Kip-Thorne/dp/0393351378
 [Where Wizards Stay Up Late: The Origins Of The Internet]: https://www.amazon.com/Where-Wizards-Stay-Up-Late/dp/0684832674
 [Kafka on the Shore]: https://www.goodreads.com/book/show/4929.Kafka_on_the_Shore
 [Countdown to Zero Day: Stuxnet and the Launch of the World's First Digital Weapon]: https://www.amazon.com/Countdown-Zero-Day-Stuxnet-Digital/dp/0770436196
 [1984]: https://www.amazon.com/1984-Signet-Classics-George-Orwell/dp/0451524934/
+[Man’s Search for Meaning]: https://www.amazon.com/Mans-Search-Meaning-Viktor-Frankl/dp/080701429X